 To decrease uterine care and menstrual health disparities in underserved communities through the eradication of societal stigmas and propagation of resources and scientifically based information.

-We are committed to providing a realistic and relational approach to comprehensive wellness of the mind, body and spirit.
-No More Secrets Mind Body Spirit Inc. intentionally dismantles the myths, stigmas and misconceptions ingrained in our communities.
-Our services are designed to elicit open communication, promote honest discussions and provide real life solutions.
+Founded in 2012, No More Secrets Mind Body Spirit Inc. is a grassroots sexuality awareness and consultative organization who's focus is to reduce high risk behaviors in vulnerable populations through the development and implementation of sustainable programming and polices.
+Committed to providing a realistic and relational approach to comprehensive wellness of the mind, body and spirit, No More Secrets Mind Body Spirit Inc. intentionally dismantles the myths, stigmas and misconceptions ingrained in our communities and is designed to elicit open communication, promote honest discussions and provide real life solutions.

 The SPOT Period

 On February 20th, 2021, No More Secrets Mind Body Spirit Inc., proudly opened the nation's first menstrual hub, "The SPOT Period", located in Germantown Philadelphia, PA. all through crowd funding efforts, to provide a safe space for marginalized women and girls.